ctb/titus-blog/src/pycon-2013-and-codes-of-conduct.rst

 for some of *those* conversations).
 But, as both a visible member of the Python community and as the father of two small girls, I am appalled at the second-hand reports of male behavior.
-I'm particularly appalled particular at the systemic low-level harassment that seems to be considered normal behavior by some.
+I'm particularly appalled at the systemic low-level harassment that seems to be considered normal behavior by some.
 It's not cool, it's not fun, and it doesn't even have the dubious virtue of being effective.

 In summary,